afeedhshaji/nitc-auto-firewall-authentication-bot/README.md

 ### Windows

-Manually type in the Default Gateway IP Address(172.16.12.1) and port number(1000) in the try catch block and run :
+Manually type in the Default Gateway IP Address(Example : 172.16.12.1 for C Hostel.
+For other wifi networks type ipconfig in the cmd to find the gateway address) and port number(1000 -- it's the same for any wifi network in the campus) in the try catch block and run :

 ```python
 python3 logger.py